 7. You Will NOT Get Big And Bulky

-The main reason why most women don’t get involved in a weight lifting program is because they think that they will get big and bulky.
+The main reason why most women don’t get involved in a weight lifting program is that they think that they will get big and bulky.

 Let’s dispel that myth once and for all.